tormach/hal_ros_control/README.md

 ## TODO

-- Define separate log messages
-  - Separate log statements saying the same thing for ROS and HAL is ugly
-  - However, it's necessary, because the messages don't come out in order, making coordination issues difficult to solve
 - Shutdown is done poorly
   - The comp creates two threads in `rtapi_app`; these are probably not shut down correctly.
 (Could these be registered as userspace